WallfacerLabs/bytecodecaller/packages/core/README.md

 Bytecode Caller allows you to compose any number of dependant on each other calls using e.g. Solidity.
 In the following example there is a smart contract *FriendWhoWantsMangoes* and *MangoSeller*.
 If you want to know the price, first you need to call *askHowManyMangoes* on *FriendWhoWantsMangoes*, and then take the result and call *askForMangoesPrice* on *MangoSeller* with it.
 Normally, using usual RPC call or calls via Multisig, in this scenario you would need 2 separate calls.

 Bytecode Caller allows you to make it in one call.
-Simply, you will need to write MangoPriceReader smart contract and pass its compiled bytecode to **createDataForBytecode** as in example below.
+Simply, you will need to write MangoPriceReader smart contract and pass its compiled bytecode to **getBytecodeCallerData** as in example below.

 **Note:** There is no need to deploy the MangoPriceReader.